kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 1) We have to load the dataset and have a look at it

-2) We have to check what are different categories of data types are there in the dataset such as: categorical, continous, etc...
+2) We have to check what are different categories of data types are there in the dataset such as categorical, continuous, etc.

-3) As we have seen the data, now we have to remove the useless data which won't help in exploration such as patient_id, image_url etc..
+3) As we have seen the data, now we have to remove the useless data which won't help in exploration such as patient_id, image_url etc.

-4) We alos have to check whehter there is duplcate entries are there in the dataset, if it's there then remove it.
+4) We also have to check whether there is duplicate entries are there in the dataset if it's there then remove it.

 5) Data Visualization - exploring the images it's histogram.
 It's important to see the distribution of image because most of the ML algo works best at 0 **Mean** and unit **Standard deviation**.
 To **Standardize** the dataset we can use **ImageDataGenerator** from **Keras**.

-We have seen the steps which are requrired to follow in data exploration of dataset, now let's do them step-by-step.
+We have seen the steps which are required to follow in data exploration of a dataset, now let's do them step-by-step.

 #### Importing necessary packages